 Authorization Controller API

 With the Authorization Controller API (Auth API) Galileo clients have the ability to participate in the approval process for authorization requests that arrive over card-network rails.
-This guide explains how to use the Auth API and how to interpret the webhook.
+This guide explains how to use the Auth API and how to interpret the webhook payload.

-You can view the full reference guide for the Auth API webhook fields here:
+You can view the full reference guide for the Auth API fields here:

 This guide assumes that you are familiar with the concepts explained in these guides:

 To see how specific transaction types are represented in the Events API, Program API and RDF data alongside Auth API data, see the Card Transactions Scenarios.
-For actual Auth API webhooks, see Auth API v3 webhook examples on this page.
+For actual Auth API webhook payloads, see Auth API v3 webhook examples on this page.

 Prior setup